vgteam/vg/README.md

 - [x] k-path enumeration
 - [x] graph joining: combine subgraphs represented in a single or different .vg files
 - [x] GFA output
-- [x] global mapping against large graphs (depends on indexing of graph and kmers, which are done)
+- [x] global mapping against large graphs
-- [ ] efficient construction for large DAGs (e.g. 1000G phase3): current approach is very slow for long reference sequences due to string copying
+- [ ] efficient construction for large DAGs
+- [ ] improve memory performance of kmer indexing for large graphs by storing incremental results
+- [ ] global alignment: retain and expand only the most-likely subgraphs
+- [ ] verify that snappy compression is enabled for index, and measure size for large graphs
 - [ ] alignment streams (via protobuf's ZeroCopyInputStream/ZeroCopyOutputStream interface)
 - [ ] GFA input (efficient use requires bluntifying the graph, removing node-node overlaps)
 - [ ] index metadata (to quickly check if we have kmer index of size >=N)
+- [ ] kmer falloff in global alignment (if we can't find hits at a kmer size of K, try K-n; enabled by the sorted nature of the index's leveldb backend)
-- [ ] positional indexing (can be done on graph constructed from VCF+fasta reference)
+- [ ] positional indexing for improved global mapping (can be done on graph constructed from VCF+fasta reference)
 - [ ] interface harmonization of in-memory (vg.cpp) and on-disk (index.cpp) graph representations
 - [ ] per-node, per-sample quality and count information on graph
-- [ ] compress a sample's sequencing results into a single graph
+- [ ] express a sample's sequencing results as a labeled graph
+- [ ] multiple samples in one graph (colors)
 - [ ] dynamic programming method to estimate path qualities given per-node qualities and counts
 - [ ] genotype likelihood generation (given a source and sink, genotype paths)
 - [ ] genotyping of paths using freebayes-like genotyping model